The Office of Structures is under the general supervision of the

 Deputy Administrator/Chief Engineer for Planning, Engineering, Real Estate and Environment.
 The office consists of two major areas, the Structures Engineering Divisions and the Structures Inspection and Remedial Engineering Divisions.

 Structures Engineering Project Development Division designs all structures on the state-maintained system, including new bridges, bridge replacements, deck replacements, culverts, retaining walls and noise abatement walls.

 Local Government Programs Division is involved in the bridge replacement program for all county-owned bridges, reviewing all documents prior to advertisement.

-Structure Hydrology and Hydraulics Division provides hydrology and hydraulic studies (the study of water flow and how it affects the structure and the surrounding area) and determines sizes of proposed structures over streams, rivers and wetlands.
+Structure Hydrology and Hydraulics Division conducts hydrology and hydraulic studies (studies of water flow and how it affects a structure and the surrounding area) and determines sizes of proposed structures over streams, rivers and wetlands.
 This division also evaluates each crossing as it relates to the passage of fish and provides recommendations to ensure their passage.

 We're available on the following channels.